awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 Spot Fleet checks the health status of the Spot Instances in the fleet every two minutes\.
 The health status of an instance is either `healthy` or `unhealthy`\.

 Spot Fleet determines the health status of an instance by using the status checks provided by Amazon EC2\.
-An instance is determined as `unhealthy` when the the status of either the instance status check or the system status check is `impaired` for three consecutive health checks\.
+An instance is determined as `unhealthy` when the status of either the instance status check or the system status check is `impaired` for three consecutive health checks\.
 For more information, see [Status checks for your instances](monitoring-system-instance-status-check.md)\.

 You can configure your fleet to replace unhealthy Spot Instances\.
 After enabling health check replacement, a Spot Instance is replaced when it is reported as `unhealthy`\.
 The fleet could go below its target capacity for up to a few minutes while an unhealthy Spot Instance is being replaced\.